-Being converted is not water baptism, nor is it a religious ceremony or confirmation.
-We must distinguish this step to entering the Kingdom of Heaven from all other religious experiences.
+Being converted is not water baptism.
+It is not a religious ceremony or ‘confirmation’.
+We must distinguish this step for entering the Kingdom of Heaven from all other religious experiences.

-Many have come to know the joy of this first step!
-Those who have personally called out to Yahuwah Elohim [the LORD God] for salvation, have received the forgiveness and cleansing from their sins by the precious blood of Yahushua Messiah [Jesus Christ].
+Many have come to know the joy of this First Step!
+Those who have personally called out to Yahuwah Elohim [the Hebrew name for the LORD God] for His salvation, they have received the forgiveness and cleansing of their sins by the precious blood of Yahushua Messiah [Jesus Christ].
 These have therefore, been converted, are now walking in newness of LIFE, and they now qualify to enter the Kingdom of Heaven!

-Let’s now consider the second step for entering into the Kingdom of Heaven.
+Let us now consider the Second Step for entering into the Kingdom of Heaven.